Hideaki Anno: Neon Genesis Evangelion

 Anno's next project was the anime television series Neon Genesis Evangelion (1995–1996).
 The series is set in a post-apocalyptic futurist version of Tokyo and follows humanity's struggle to survive against an onslaught of giant monsters known as Angels.
+He considers Evangelion a continuation of Nausicaä, done in his own way.
 Anno's history of clinical depression was the main source for the emphasis on the psychological aspects of its characters, as he wrote down on paper several of the trials and tribulations of his condition.
 For this and other reasons (although perhaps by design as well), Evangelions plot became more introspective as the series progressed, despite being broadcast in a children's television timeslot.
 Anno felt that people should be exposed to the realities of life at as young an age as possible, and by the end of the series all attempts at traditional narrative logic were abandoned, as the final two episodes use an abstract atmosphere to explore the human psyche.

 The show did not garner high ratings in Japan at its initial time slot, but after being moved to a later, more adult-oriented venue, it gained considerable popularity.
 Timing constraints at Gainax also forced Anno to replace the planned ending of Evangelion with two episodes set in the main characters' minds.
 In 1997, Gainax launched a project to re-adapt Evangelions scrapped ending into a feature-length film.
 Budgeting issues left the film unfinished, and the completed 27 minutes of animation were included as the second act of Evangelion: Death and Rebirth.
 Eventually, the project culminated in The End of Evangelion, a three-act film that served as a finale to Neon Genesis Evangelion.
 In September 1999, Anno appeared on the NHK TV-documentary "Welcome Back for an Extracurricular Lesson, Senpai!", answering some Evangelion-related questions, including the origin of the name Evangelion, and teaching children about animation production.